Nicotrz/DeadPenalties/README.md

 ## Characters

 While playing, you can use:
-- The colossus\n
-A really resistant guy.
-But he won't hurt you a lot\n Starting life points: 200\n
+- The colossus: A really resistant guy.
+But he won't hurt you a lot -Starting life points: 200
-Starting weapon: Fist\n
+  -Starting weapon: Fist
-- The Magus\n
-The healer of the team\n
+- The Magu: The healer of the team
-Starting life points: 75\n
+  -Starting life points: 7
-Starting weapon: Magic Wand\n
+  -Starting weapon: Magic Wand
-- The Dwarf\n
-You have his loyalty.
-But be carreful, his size is his weakness!\n Starting life points: 50\n
+- The Dwarf: You have his loyalty.
+But be carreful, his size is his weakness!
+  -Starting life points: 50
-Starting weapon: The Axe\n
+  -Starting weapon: The Axe